-MATHEMATICS Thirty-six semester hours of courses numbered 11 or higher, including 102, 124 and fifteen additional semester hours in courses numbered 200 or above.
+MATHEMATICS Thirty-six semester hours of courses numbered 11 or higher, including 124 and at least fifteen semester hours in Mathematics or Statistics courses numbered 200 or above.

-Music 1, 2, 5-6, 105-106, 221, 222 and six hours of performance study including piano; six hours in another discipline as approved by the department.
-Students who wish to meet accreditation requirements of the National Association of Schools of Music will also complete one of the following combinations:
+MUSIC 1, 2, 5-6, 105-106, 221, 222 and six hours of performance study including piano; six hours in another discipline as approved by the department.
+Students who wish to meet accreditation requirements of the National Association of School of Music will also complete one of the following combinations:

-- (a) 203, 205 and four advanced courses in music literature - (b) 203, 205, 208, 215 and two advanced courses in music literature. - (c) 208, advanced course in music literature and twelve additional hours of performance study.
+(a) 203, 205 and four advanced courses in music literature.

+(b) 203, 205, 208, 215 and two advanced courses in music literature.

+(c) 208, advanced course in music literature and twelve additional hours of performance study.